N0TE-26/PERSONAL-PORTFOLIO-WEBPAGE/README.md

 ---

-# 🌐 Personal Portfolio Website – Sampathi Rao Aniketh
+# 🌐 Personal Portfolio Website

 Welcome to my **personal portfolio website** built using **HTML, CSS, and Font Awesome**.
 This responsive and clean design showcases my skills, projects, and contact information.
 Whether you're a recruiter, collaborator, or just exploring, feel free to browse through my work and connect with me.